tisztamo/Junior/prompt/task/repo/vuejs.md

 Create a good start for the project, including

 - Dependencies that are really needed
-- We prefer TypeScript, Tailwind CSS, Node, ES6 imports, and no semicolons at line ends
+- Prefer TypeScript, Tailwind CSS, Node
 - The resulting repo should NOT contain business logic!
 - use create-vue for scaffolding!

+<%= prompt/task/repo/git.md %>